nmdanny-uni/tests_os_ex4/README.md

 **Note** - in the glob pattern, always surround them with asterisks, because the full test name is much longer than what I specified above.

+**Note about skipped tests**

+Do not be alarmed if you see `SKIPPED` when running tests, this is OK - some tests use constants that are too big for a test executable to handle, so they're always automatically skipped.

 ### Via Terminal